getpelican/pelican-plugins/optimize_images/Readme.md

 Optimize Images Plugin For Pelican
 ==================================

-This plugin applies lossless compression on JPEG and PNG images, with no effect on image quality.
-It uses [jpegtran][], [OptiPNG][] and [svgo][].
+This plugin applies lossless compression on JPEG, PNG and SVG images, with no effect on image quality via [jpegtran][], [OptiPNG][] and [svgo][] respectively.
-It assumes that all of these tools are installed on system path.
+The plugin assumes that all of these tools are installed, with associated executables available on the system path.

 [jpegtran]: http://jpegclub.org/jpegtran/
 [OptiPNG]: http://optipng.sourceforge.net/